Board

 Jasmine is a lieutenant with the Corbett Fire District, and she and her husband manage a small blueberry farm on their property in Corbett.
 Jasmine is also an avid whitewater rafter and has rowed over a dozen different rivers, including the Colorado, Snake, and Rouge Rivers.

 Jasmine was elected as At-Large Director with the EMSWCD in 2020, and was last elected in 2022.
 She is serving a 4-year term and her seat is up for election in November 2026.
-Jasmine is the Chair of the EMSWCD Board and serves on the Budget, Land Legacy, and Personnel Committees.
+Jasmine is the Chair of the EMSWCD Board and serves on the Budget, Land Legacy, and Personnel committees.

 There are currently no Associate Directors.